yasmeenustad/ML-Housing-Habitability-Project/README.md

 - **Model Building:**
     - Utilizing a Linear Regression model,  predicted the target variable, Habitability Score.
 Then assessed the model's performance through metrics like Mean Square Error, R2 Score, and Accuracy for a thorough evaluation.

+    - **Linear regression** is a simple but powerful machine learning algorithm that predicts a numeric value based on one or more input variables.

 <div id="header" align="center">
    <img src="https://github.com/yasmeenustad/Housing_Habitability-Prediction-ML-Project/assets/112754746/1d9fdf25-b76c-4477-91af-fc0297aae7bf"  height="400" width="800"/>